Document Downloads: NRM 2: Detailed measurement for building works

 The following documents are available for download.
 Documents in PDF format can be read using Adobe Reader.

-Code of Measuring Practice
+Code of measuring practice

 Long established and understood professional responsibilities to clients are matched by statutory obligations to users of property.
 It is a criminal offence for those involved in estate agency or property development business to give false or misleading information about specified aspects of land (which includes buildings) that are offered for sale.
 This sixth edition of the code provides succinct, precise definitions to permit the accurate measurement of buildings and land, the calculation of the sizes (areas and volumes) and the description or specification of land and buildings on a common and consistent basis.
+See Red Book and Valuation hub – for the latest face-to-face learning, conferences, events and news (including IPMS).
+Note that for offices the Code of measuring practice, 6th edition, has been superseded by RICS property measurement.

 New rules of measurement